WhyCantTheyJust/website/content/podcast/S2-06-human-rights.md

 **Janaline**<br>
 So I think in terms of Australia, and the political debates, I think it is deeply worrying that we have, not just One Nation basically saying that an entire religion should be banned from Australia, but we also have the Leader of the Opposition, the leader of the so-called mainstream major party, the Liberal Party, which has governed Australia for more than half of the last 80 years, I really think it is worrying that they are talking about judging people from where they come from.
 I mean it is barely disguised racist dog-whistling.
 For Angus Taylor to say ‘well, I think we should discriminate on the basis of adherence to Australian values, and I think we can assume that people who come from liberal democracies are more likely to adhere to those values than people who don’t’, than people who come from so-called ‘bad countries’, and he actually name-checked Iran.

 Now, most Iranian Australians that I know are deeply committed to democracy and, in fact, the experience of their compatriots in Iran has only reinforced their commitment to democracy and human rights, because they have seen and they have deep knowledge of what happens when those rights are violated.

+And that’s just people from Iran.
+I mean, honestly, I feel like people who have lived under authoritarian regimes, and particularly people who still have families and loved ones who still live under those authoritarian regimes, have a much much greater appreciation of democratic values, and the value of having a government and a system that respects and upholds human rights, than people who come from liberal democracies, where I feel like, they really do take that kind of stuff for granted.
+I think in Australia, a lot of people really take for granted the fact that every single Australian citizen has the right to vote; has the right to have a say in who governs them, who represents them in Parliament.
+I mean this is a really valuable thing that people have literally laid down their lives to achieve in their own countries.

+The conflation of democratic values with living under a liberal democracy is entirely misplaced.
+But honestly, I come back to the sense that it is a bit of racist dog-whistling.
+Because who are the democratic countries that we’re talking about, and who are the authoritarian regimes that we are talking about?
+I feel like this is pretty thinly disguised racism and I think we should call it out.

-I feel like, talking about people in that very collectivist way actually seriously does violate this idea that human rights are individual.
+I also feel like, talking about people in that very collectivist way actually seriously does violate this idea that human rights are individual.
 If you have someone who is now, apparently, the most popular politician in Australia, saying ‘there are no good Muslims’, that is a pretty big violation of the Australian values that are on the Department of Home Affairs website, that explicitly says that we do not discriminate on the basis of ethnic origin or religion.

 So I really would like some of those political leaders who are saying these things, who are demonising whole sections of the Australian community, and who, at the same time, are saying we should be withdrawing the citizenship of people who don’t subscribe to Australian values - I wish they would look very closely at the Australian values articulated on the Department of Home Affairs website and genuinely interrogate whether they themselves are adhering to those values.